stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

 pre: "<b>1. </b>"
 ---

 In this section, you will prepare a sample application.
 The application is an API hosted inside docker container, orchestrated using [Amazon Elastic Compute Service (ECS)](https://aws.amazon.com/ecs/), and with [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) fronting it.

+The API is a private micro-service that sits within your [Amazon Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc/), and communication to the API can only be done privately through connection within the VPC subnet, not via the internet.
+Therefore in this hypothetical scenario, the business owner agrees to run the API over HTTP protocol, to simplify the implementation.

 The API will take 2 actions that you will trigger by doing a POST call to the */encrypt* / */decrypt* action.
 * The *encrypt* action will allow you to pass a secret message along with a 'Name' key as the identifier, and it will return a 'Secret Key Id' that you can use later to decrypt your message.
 * The *decrypt* action allows you to then decrypt the secret message passing along the 'Name' key and 'Secret Key Id' you obtained before to get your secret message.